Perimeter length of the convex hull of Brownian motion in the hyperbolic plane: Introduction

 The trajectory $B[0,t] := \{ B_s : s \in [0,t] \}$ of hyperbolic Brownian motion up to time $t \in \RP$ is a random compact subset of $\HH^2$ containing the origin~$o$; the subject of our work is the \emph{closed convex hull} $\Hh_t := \conv B[0,t]$, for $t \in \RP$, the smallest closed convex subset of $\HH^2$ containing $B[0,t]$.
 Recall that a set $A \subseteq \HH^2$ is convex if and only if for every pair of distinct points $x,y \in A$, the (unique) hyperbolic geodesic between $x$ and $y$ is contained in~$A$.
 Then $\conv S$, for $S \subseteq \HH^2$, is the intersection of all closed convex sets $A \subseteq \HH^2$ with $S \subseteq A$.
 Since $\HH^2$ is locally convex and complete, and $B[0,t]$ is compact, $\Hh_t$ is also compact.
 See Figure~\ref{fig:hyperbolic-simulation} for a simulation.

 A compact, convex set $K \subset \HH^2$ can be arbitrarily well-approximated by convex (hyperbolic) polygons (i.e., convex hulls of finitely-many points), and its boundary $\partial K$ has a well-defined \emph{perimeter length} $\perim K$.
 Consider the perimeter length of the hyperbolic Brownian convex hull: $L_t := \perim \Hh_t$, for $t \in \RP$; note $L_0 = 0$.
 In this paper, we are interested in $\EE L_t$, and, particularly, in the asymptotics of $\EE L_t$ as $t \to \infty$.
 For sets $A_1 \subseteq A_2$, the monotonicity property $\perim \conv A_1 \leq \perim \conv A_2$ holds (this can be checked using, e.g., the Cauchy formula of~\cite{abf} given at~\eqref{eq:PeriminD} in \S\ref{sec:cauchy} below).
 The convex hull $\Hh_t$ certainly contains the geodesic line $\conv \{ o, B_t \}$ between the origin and the location of the process at time~$t$, and hence its perimeter is at least twice the hyperbolic distance from the origin (this also follows from the Cauchy formula, as we explain in Example~\ref{ex:line-segment}).
 In other words, it holds that $L_t \geq 2 R_t$ for all $t \in \RP$.
-An immediate corollary to Proposition \ref{prop:lln} is thus:
+An immediate consequence of Proposition \ref{prop:lln} is thus that the perimeter length satisfies the ``line segment'' lower bounds